AGS Mission

 At Duke we have distinctive strengths in political science and public policy, including a diversity of experience across the partisan divide, as well as a rich tradition of close collaboration with military and diplomatic history.
 AGS is a signature program for Duke students interested in national security policymaking.

-Four Core Pillars of the Duke AGS Program
+Four Pillars of AGS Program

 Curriculum